The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Seek medical attention right away if any of these SEVERE side effects occur:

-Constipation; dizziness; drowsiness; dry mouth; lightheadedness; loss of appetite; nausea; sweating; vomiting.
+Constipation; dizziness; drowsiness; dry mouth; light-headedness; nausea; sweating; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest pain; difficulty urinating; fainting; fast, slow, or irregular heartbeat; fever, chills, or persistent sore throat; mental or mood changes; numbness of an arm or a leg; rigid muscles; seizure; slowed or difficult breathing; severe or persistent dizziness or drowsiness; sudden severe headache, nausea, vomiting, or stomach pain; tremor; uncontrolled muscle movements; vision changes; yellowing of the skin or eyes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest pain; confusion; fainting; fast, slow, or irregular heartbeat; fever, chills, or sore throat; hallucinations; mental or mood changes (eg, agitation, delirium, exaggerated sense of well-being, excitability, hysteria, nervousness); muscle problems with your tongue, face, mouth, or jaw (eg, tongue sticking out, puffing cheeks, mouth puckering, chewing); seizures; severe or persistent constipation; severe of persistent dizziness, drowsiness, or light-headedness; slow or shallow breathing or trouble breathing; tremor; uncontrolled muscle movements; unusual bruising or bleeding; vision changes; yellowing of skin or eyes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.